euphoricrhino/jackson-em-notes/go/pkg/field-line/examples/sec-3-13-plane-with-hole/README.md

-# Field line rendering for the field of Jackson problem 4-8.
+# Field line rendering for the field of Conducting plane with hole in section 3.13
 ## Example - how to run
 ```
 go run main.go --output /tmp/hole.png --step=0.001